 - Foe-Tossing Charge: His march to Mount Hyjal was little more than this.

 - Foreshadowing: The Burning Legion missive toy in Warlords of Draenor features a conversation between Archimonde and Kil'jaeden about the fate of Draenor, illustrating how pissed Archimonde is about the stunt Grommash pulled.
 Archimonde later becomes very active in doing something about it, throttling the Iron Horde with fel energy through Gul'dan.

 - Genius Bruiser: Emphasis on the "Bruiser".

-- Hopeless Boss Fight: Subverted in the final mission of Warcraft III.
-Because its a Hold the Line mission, the player is not meant to directly face him.
-But when this is attempted, it cannot even be called a hopeless boss fight, since Archimonde removes any attacking army as if they are flies, and when he actually does attack you he'll likely show up when there's already an army on your doorstep.
+- Hopeless Boss Fight: Since the final mission of Warcraft III is a Hold the Line mission, the player is not meant to directly face him.
+But when this is attempted, it cannot even be called a hopeless boss fight, since Archimonde removes any attacking army as if they are flies, and when he actually does attack you, he'll likely show up when there's already an army on your doorstep.
 Part of the reason for this is because Archimonde is immune to spells and can only be damaged by chaos attacks.
 The fun is that the player has no units at their disposal that inflict chaos damage except for the units from the Mercenary Camp nearby.

 - The Juggernaut: The last level of Warcraft III has Archimonde stomping through the orc, human, and night elf defenses effortlessly.

 - Killed Off for Real: Slain by dozens of wisps all exploding at the same time around the World Tree.
 Until it was Subverted in Warlords of Draenor, where he comes back.
 See Body Backup Drive above, Archimonde has as many back up bodies as there are realities, and he could use all of them provided he has a way to move his physical body between dimensions.